Thursday March 09, 2017

 "I woke up and I was still not feeling well.
 I was still vomiting, I was still having stomach pains.
 And you know, thinking it was the flu, we decided to wait it out for maybe a day or two, and it didn't improve."

-During that party she became extremely ill.
+During that party, she became extremely ill.
 "I became very nauseous and very dizzy quite quickly.
-So I went into the next room and I remember calling my mom in, and she was checking my forehead, and she said I was running a low grade fever.
-So I'm thinking maybe it's the flu," she recalls.
-That night was the start of Brittany's life-long struggle with chronic illness.
+So I went into the next room, and I remember calling my mom in, and she was checking my forehead, and she said I was running a low grade fever.
+So I'm thinking maybe it's the flu," Brittany recalls.
+Unfortunately, that night would be the start of Brittany's life-long struggle with chronic illness.

 FEARING THE UNKNOWN

 Over the next few months, Brittany saw countless doctors to try and figure out what was causing her illness, but no one had answers.

 "I was just so tired of not being able to be myself.
 I felt robbed of the ability to be me because I was so consumed with surviving."

 In addition to constant nausea and stomach pains, she needed to use the bathroom between 15 to 30

 Without the comfort of having complete accessibility to washrooms at all times, Brittany just wasn't able to do things that average teenagers did.
 She stopped going to the movies, parks, or the mall.
 "It took such a toll on me to do these things that I ended up just slowly isolating myself and staying home," she remembers.

 Just before she turned 16, Brittany became bedridden as her body deteriorated.
 She had lost a shocking 40 pounds, and needed her parents' help just to go to the bathroom.

 "I thought I was dying because my body was just shutting down.
 In my heart, I thought, this is it.
 This is how it's going to end."